Reading Time: 6 minutes

 Most rehab programs last for a total of 30, 60, or 90 days, depending on the particular facility, your needs as a patient, and your progress.
 There are some programs, though, that last longer, and these could be extremely beneficial to you if you have been trying to quit substance abuse for many years or have a very severe dependence on a dangerous drug.
 In general, rehab lasts as long as it needs to for each individual patient, and your particular needs and situation should be taken into account in order to ensure that you receive the best program for your personal recovery.

-Drug rehab is the best alternative for your needs when it comes to addiction recovery.
 If you or someone you love has been suffering from addiction and the many effects of this disease, it is important to seek help rather than to go through it alone.
-We can help you make a change in your life and stop abusing drugs for good; call 800-654-0987 now to find out more about how drug rehab can help you recover safely and effectively from substance abuse.
+You can find a list of addiction treatment resources in your state on our rehabs page.